 Fantasy Cave.
 Wilkinson Avenue, opposite the Crystal Cave.
 Buses 1, 3, 10 and 11 stop nearby.
 Also owned by the Wilkinson Trust.
 It was discovered in 1907 by Arthur E. Haycock and opened to the public as Wonderland Cave, but was closed in 1931.
 It re-opened on July 30, 2001 after some delays, as Fantasy Cave, re-developed and illuminated.
 It is featured on a 2002 35-cent Bermuda postage stamp.
 It is gorgeous, smaller than the Crystal Cave but with something quite different to see.

 A 3.5 acre plot by Shelly Bay Park.
-It once had an inland tidal pond, thus the name, but this was filled in with sand from the dredging of Flatt's Inlet in 1941.
-Buy Back Bermuda (BBB) is appealing for donations for its campaign to preserve this property for future generations.
+It once had an inland tidal pond, thus the name, but this was filled in with sand from the dredging of Flatt's Inlet in the 1920s and 1941.
+Buy Back Bermuda (BBB) has been appealing for donations for its campaign to preserve this property for future generations.
 Campaigners from the Bermuda National Trust and Bermuda Audubon Society are involved.

 Midway between the City of Hamilton and Town of St. George, on the North Shore Road, after passing over Flatt's Bridge, see above top photo, going east.
 Route 10 and 11 buses stop in and near the village.
+Flatts village gets its name from the shoals at the mouth of the inlet.
+It retains its atmosphere of calm serenity in the face of the streams of water under and the streams of traffic over its bridge.
 It is a magnificent lagoon, the only one of its type in Bermuda.
 View it best from the dock opposite the Bermuda Aquarium, Natural History Museum and Zoo.
 Face south for a view of Flatts Inlet, or north for Harrington Sound.
-Under the bridge, the water either surges into Harrington Sound from the Atlantic via Flatts Inlet, or flows out in the reverse direction.
+Under Flatts bridge, the water either surges into Harrington Sound from the Atlantic via Flatts Inlet, or flows out in the reverse direction.
+It was once a prominent Bermuda port and a smuggler's hideaway.
+Flatts Bridge was built between 1871 and 1877, deliberately as a fixed structure not able to be raised or lowered to allow larger vessels to pass though because the days when such large sailing vessels used Harrington Sound for cargo or passengers or both had long gone.
+The days of Flatts as an independent port are now long gone Today, the bridge, next door to the Bermuda Aquarium and Museum, is part of the main North Shore road linking Flatts with St. George's to the east and Somerset to the west.
 Often, see fish or squid flowing with the tide.
 People gazing at the tide rushing under Flatts Bridge are only partly correct in thinking this is how Harrington Sound to the north of the bridge fills and empties.
 The racing current is just a fraction of the daily ebb and flow.
 Most of it slides silently through hidden caves and tunnels.
 There is a vast underground labyrinth of them stretching the length of the Parish and from coast to coast in the Parish.
 Most of the network is entirely under water.
 Under water caves look exactly like above-water caves.
 The Bermuda Cave Diving Association has lines connecting them.

 Flatts in 1930s then with Frascati Hotel (became the Coral Island Hotel, later demolished for condominiums).
 Photo taken in 1952.